 No one is perfect and your group doesn’t expect you to always have your sh*t together.
 Instead of making mistakes and feeling shameful, learn from them.
 Meeting with your groups will be a safe environment to learn from previous mistakes.
 Failure is part of the process of success.

 Let’s try not to focus too much on the negatives.
 Taking time to reflect on the group’s accomplishments will help motivation tremendously.
 Make sure to give yourself credit outside of the group as well.
 Great change can be hard as hell to achieve.
 Feeling good about yourself is a high priority during support groups.
 Make sure you give yourself and your team members credit for where it is due.

 How do I find the best accountability group for me?

 There are a lot of accountability groups out there.
 Trial and error might be one of the best ways to find the right group that you are looking for.
 In your search, you may become frustrated as many accountability groups are about christ, Jesus, bible study and Christianity.

-You could also learn how to start a men’s group for accountability and follow the steps we chatted about to make a successful one.
 And if you’re looking for more info on men’s accountability groups, you can check out this Inc article on accountability group partnerships.

 Maybe you’d like to start out with having an accountability partner because you are nervous about chatting with a group, and that is totally fine!
 No matter what accountability group or partner you choose, we highly recommend that you just get out there and join one.
 A ton of benefits will come along for the ride when you join a men’s accountability group.